-For her, choose a band that compliments her engagement ring.
-This halo engagement ring, for instance, pairs well with a pavé wedding band.
-For him, opt for a durable band with personal style, like this white gold wedding band or this platinum ring with a rose gold inlay.
+For her, choose a band that compliments her engagement ring. a halo engagement ring pairs well with a pavé wedding band (learn more about what wedding bands go well with halo engagement rings in our guide).
+For him, opt for a durable band with personal style, like this white gold wedding band from James Allen or this platinum ring with a rose gold inlay.

-Dating back over 6,000 years to Ancient Egypt, wedding bands signify love and commitment between a married couple.
+Dating back at least 3,000 years to Ancient Egypt, wedding bands signify love and commitment between a married couple.
 With no defined beginning or end, the wedding band represents eternity.
 The first rings were crafted out of iron.
 And by medieval times, rings were made of gold settings decorated with gemstones.